-Our Creator has placed very weak infinitesimal versions of His names (or perhaps of the shadows of His names).
+Our Creator has placed very weak manifestations of His names (or perhaps of the shadows of His names).

 God, for instance, is all-Powerful.
 As weak as we are as human beings, we do possess some level of power and strength that God has given us.
 Also, God is The all-Seeing, and as unsighted as we are, we do possess some form of sight.

 These help us understand God as well.
 We can think to ourselves, just as I’m strong enough to build this house 🏠, God is powerful enough to build this entire universe 🌌.
 Just as I can see what’s in front of me, God can see everything.

-In short, we reflect the names of God by possessing incredibly minuscule and weak versions of His names given to us by God.
+In short, we reflect the names of God by possessing incredibly minuscule and weak manifestations of His names given to us by God.

 - Reflecting the names of God through our creation

 We reflect the names of God just as a painting 🖼 reflects the traits and attributes of its painter 🎨 and a book reflects the traits of its author.
 By looking at the human body and its biology, for instance, we see that God is The all-Powerful (al-Qadir), The Provider (ar-Razzaq), The Fashioner (al-Musawwir), The all-Wise (al-Hakeem), and so forth.

 Notice that the first two reflections relate to capabilities/traits that we humans 👬 possess (either the opposites or weak miniscule versions of those names), the third reflection does not relate to what we possess but relates to us being a creation of our Creator and thus reflecting His names just as a book reflects the traits of its author.